-Creative and Performing Arts provide opportunities for participation in the school Musical each year as a performer or as a support person in set design, lighting etc. Music tuition is offered through an instrumental program and in lunchtimes in the music rooms.
-The school Choir supports the liturgical life of the school.
+Creative and Performing Arts provide opportunities for participation in the college Musical each year as a performer or as a support person in set design, lighting etc. Music tuition is offered through an instrumental program and in lunchtimes in the music rooms.
+The college Choir supports the liturgical life of the college.
 There is a diverse calendar for student involvement.

 The emphasis on the use of Technology, with the learning environment being one-to-one netbooks for years 7 to 12 since 2011, has empowered students to embrace 21st Century learning both within and beyond the traditional classroom setting.
 There are digital projectors in each classroom.
 The use of i-pads as individual student learning tools has been introduced for 2013.

 Friday Mass at the parish church of Our Lady Help of Christians each week provides students and staff to join with the local parish.
-The parish links are implicit and explicit between the school and the parish priest, the parish community, the OLHC Parish Primary School and John Therry Catholic High school in the understanding of their proximity but also in their authentic and genuine relationships.
+The parish links are implicit and explicit between the college and the parish priest, the parish community, the OLHC Parish Primary School and John Therry Catholic College in the understanding of their proximity but also in their authentic and genuine relationships.

-John Therry Catholic High School opened on February 9th, 1981, under the principalship of Brother Clarence Cunningham.
+John Therry Catholic College opened on February 9th, 1981, under the principalship of Brother Clarence Cunningham.
 The initial enrolment was of some 300 students from Year 7 to 9.